onera/paradigm/training/Python/02 - Exercise 1/exercise_1.md

 ### Descending connectivity (i.e. Finite-Volume style)

-For a mesh described in descending connectivity, we need information about all mesh entities since we will get the following connectivities : cell->face, face->edge and edge->vtx.
+You choose to get the partitioned mesh in descending connectivity, i.e. cell->face, face->edge and edge->vtx connectivities.

 Let's start from the top with cell data.
+How many cells are there?
+What is their global number?
+Which faces compose the cells?

 ```{code-cell}
 %%code_block -l python -p exercise_1 -i 8